turingschool/accelerated-mod-0/data_types.md

 In this lesson, we will use 4 of Ruby's Data Types.
 A <span class="vocab">Data Type</span> classifies each piece of data in a Ruby program.
 - <span class="vocab">String</span> - Any series of characters (alpha, numeric, or symbol) between quotation marks
-- <span class="vocab">Integer</span> - Any whole positive and negative number, including 0
+- <span class="vocab">Integer</span> - Any whole positive or negative number, including 0
-- <span class="vocab">Float</span> - Any positive and negative number that involves a decimal
+- <span class="vocab">Float</span> - Any positive or negative number that involves a decimal
 - <span class="vocab">Boolean</span> - `true` or `false`

 To connect to how these data types are used in an application we all have some experience with, consider the steps you took to enroll at Turing in the Populi application: